ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 SendPrivateData(player, "bestTime", data.bestTime)
 ```

-Using the `SendPrivateData` function we created previously, we send the player, a string for the key, and the players best time.
+Using the `SendPrivateData` function we created previously, we send the player, a string for the key, and the best time of the player.

 ### Check for Best Time